Creating Cultures of Generosity

 Membership & Friendship

-Currently Westwood has 71 members and 17 friends who provide financial and volunteer support to the congregation.
-Westwood continues to gain a few new members every year, but at the same time, some members move away or become less active.
-Westwood also has other friends who are active in the church, but for various reasons have not chosen membership or to make financial contributions.
+Westwood has 75 members and friends who provide financial and volunteer support to the congregation.
+Westwood continues to gain a few new friends and members every year, but at the same time, some friends and members move away or become less active.
+Westwood also has other friends who are active in the church, but, for various reasons have not chosen membership or to make financial contributions.

 Where does our revenue come from?